 AGI will show how a project planning process that includes a business case analysis for Nanofabrication buildings can help with many of the design, construction and operational decisions for the buildings.
 The typical building project often focuses only on capital costs and timing.
 Items such as the costs of the equipment, cost of the building, and a general timeline are often considered.
 However, how the building design can affect the equipment start up process and ongoing operating costs are often overlooked.
 Items such as facilities cost, equipment maintenance, consumables, product yield, and personnel need to be considered to realistically evaluate the alternatives.
-AGI will illustrate several examples using a computer program (AGI's CARME model) to calculate a high-level income and expense model.
-AGI's Jupiter model can then be used to get into specific operational costs.
-By using both models, tradeoffs can be evaluated to optimize the long and short term costs of running a facilities and building product.
+Based on the desired outputs of the model and the amount of data available there are three levels at which the model could be developed.
+AGI will illustrate several examples using our proprietary software programs CARME, Pluto, and Jupiter which have been successfully used to calculate varying levels of detail for operational costs.
+By using these models, tradeoffs can be evaluated to optimize the long and short term costs of running a facilities and building product.

-Attendees will learn how to uses the two models to analyze the income and expenses for a Nanofabrication Operation, how to use these analyses to make decisions on design, construction and operational strategies, and how to forecast product costs under a variety of circumstances.
+Attendees will learn how to use the three models to analyze the income and expenses for a Nanofabrication Operation, how to use these analyses to make decisions on design, construction and operational strategies, and how to forecast product costs under a variety of circumstances.